 Option 2: Customers manage the project performance and cost-effectiveness of the bundle of energy savings from their custom projects.
 The customer conducts all aspects of M&V and custom project quality control (e.g., project proposal and project completion documentation review) internally.
 Technical assistance is available in relation to IM clarifications and consultations regarding M&V methods and protocols, as they apply to a single project or the customer's portfolio of projects.
-Project-implementation contractors as part of a program (e.g., Cascade Energy through Energy Smart Industrial, or Trade Ally Network Northwest).
+Project-implementation assistance is not available unless provided by third-party implementation contractors as part of a program (e.g., Cascade Energy through Energy Smart Industrial, or Trade Ally Network Northwest).
 Option 2 customers that request special BPA funding (such as progress payments, or those performing Limited-Availability Emerging Technology Field Test projects) must follow the Option 1 Custom Project Process.